manuc66/node-hp-scan-to/README.md

 There are good chances it also works on your HP All-in-One Printer.
 For this purpose, the original HP Windows application's interaction with the device has been [reverse engineered](protocol_doc/index.md).

-The `Officejet 6700 Premium` is  known to not be working but should be close to working, see [#325](https://github.com/manuc66/node-hp-scan-to/issues/325)
+The following printers are known to be not working wright now, but they are close to be working:
+- Officejet 6700 Premium -- see issue [#325](https://github.com/manuc66/node-hp-scan-to/issues/325)
+- HP Officejet 5740 -- see issue [#364](https://github.com/manuc66/node-hp-scan-to/issues/364)

 This project is not endorsed by nor affiliated with HP.